Valentine Vousden - "whom all old Dubliners will remember"

 But Valentine did not end his days in the workhouse.
 Somehow he managed to leave Dublin and make his way to England again, where on 31 October 1906 he died of odema of the lungs and old age.
 He died at Nazareth House, a Roman Catholic convent and orphanage in Wrestwood Road, Bexhill-on-Sea, East Sussex.

-News of Valentine's death spread around the world, a reflection of his fame, with the New Zealand Times reporting his passing in its issue of 1 June 1907.
+News of Valentine's death spread around the world, a reflection of his international fame, with the New Zealand Times reporting his passing in its issue of 1 June 1907 and the New Zealand Tablet publishing an extensive piece on 27 June 1907.

 Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com